AdamEssenmacher/MemoryToolkit.Maui/README.md

 ## Defining 'done with'

-Lacking an officially supported view lifecycle management mechanism, MemoryToolkit.Maui makes some guesses on when developers are usually 'done with' a view.
-This condition is considered met when any of the following are true:
+MemoryToolkit.Maui's automatic behaviors are best-effort lifecycle inference.
+They run after a view unloads and make conservative guesses about when developers are usually 'done with' a view.

+V2 currently treats a view as done in these cases:

-- The `Element`'s `Page` (or itself, if the `Element` is a `Page`) was just popped off the navigation stack.
+- The view's host `Page` was popped from an active `NavigationPage`.
-- The `Element` has been unloaded and is not (or no longer) hosted within a `Page` (e.g. a `ControlTemplate` that was just swapped out).
+- The view has unloaded and is no longer hosted within a `Page` (e.g. a `ControlTemplate` was swapped out).
-- The `Element` is hosted within a `NavigationPage` that has been unloaded (this can be temporarily ignored; see the 'Advanced Use' section below).
+- The view is hosted within a `NavigationPage` that has itself unloaded and has not been suppressed.
+- The view is not hosted within a `NavigationPage`, remains unloaded after a short delay, and is not still hosted inside a Shell `Tab`.

 Out of the box, MemoryToolkit.Maui uses this definition to automatically apply leak monitoring and low-destruction handler disconnection.
 Compartmentalization is opt-in.

-This definition is likely incomplete (we probably need to consider things like nested modal navigation and tabbed pages), but I think it's a good starting point.
-In cases where this definition doesn't apply (e.g. cached pages), MemoryToolkit.Maui still offers tools so developers can take direct control over monitoring and managing component lifecycles.
+This is not comprehensive Shell, flyout, tab, or modal navigation tracking.
+It also cannot detect subviews that were dynamically removed before unload, and it should not be used as the only lifecycle signal for intentionally cached pages.
+In cases where this definition doesn't apply, MemoryToolkit.Maui still offers tools so developers can take direct control with `Monitor()` and `TearDown()`.

 ## How does TearDownBehavior work?
 `TearDownBehavior.Cascade` runs when MemoryToolkit.Maui believes a view is done.
 The default strategy is intentionally low-destruction, but `Compartmentalize` is much more invasive and should only be used when you understand what it clears.